kunnybee/kunnybee/README.md

 </div>

 <div align="center" style="color: #FFD700;">
-🐝 "Innovation is the nectar, and technology is the hive" 🐝
+🐝 Innovation is the nectar, and technology is the hive 🐝
 </div>